vsrinivas/fuchsia/docs/targets/hikey960.md

 In order to flash the board, it will need to be connected to your workstation via the USB-C OTG connection on the HiKey960.

-To install Magenta, the HiKey960 will need to be placed in fastboot mode.
+To install Zircon, the HiKey960 will need to be placed in fastboot mode.
 This can be done in one of two ways:

 1. Using the DIP switches on the back of the board.
 To place in fastboot mode the switches should be in the following positions: